Jigsy1/mIRCd/README.md

 06/07/2021: A good majority of stuff has been completed, channel handling and so forth.
 A bunch of commands need finishing, and I might recode some of the commands to make them suck less or to replace them with non-nested code.
 (Looking at you, MODE parsing!)

+08/07/2021: MODE parsing completely rewritten - it still follows the same rules as v0 (unused), but I've tried to condense it into one group.
+Also wrote a n!u@h maker, so +b supported.
+(Which means SILENCE, SHUN and a few other things should now be possible.)

 -Jigsy